 The restaurant offers a weekly menu of Mediterranean cuisine.
 In addition to offering 2 lunch menus and 1 evening tasting menu, we offer a menu where you can enjoy high quality meats and fish made on the grill.

 In the evenings, the idea is that every week there will be a combination of very traditional dishes from Valencia combined with touches of the chosen country of that week that I have visited on my travels.
 So, this could be Vietnam or Peru or a Caribbean country.
-The concept will be known as ‘La Huerta del Mundo’ and will begin in February 2019.
-The cocktails will reflect the country of that week.
-So, if it is Japan it would include ‘Saké’, for example.
+The concept will be known as ‘La Huerta del Mundo’ and began in February 2019.
+The cocktails reflect the country of that week.
+So, if it is Japan it will include ‘Saké’, for example.
 Regarding main dishes, a fusion that we will be including would be the classic Valencian dish ‘Fesols i Naps’ but with a Japanese ‘Ramen’ influence in the preparation & presentation.

 Tell us about your desserts…

 I learnt a lot about how to make them during my time in Berlin, which has French and Austrian influences.
 My plan is to present fusions combining traditional postres with either foreign or regional touches.
 An example would be using the local product ‘horchata’ instead of the typical vanilla that normally goes with a specific dessert…

 Report & Interview by 24/7 Valencia team